McBigBob/thonny-subway-surfers/README.md

 # thonny-subway-surfers

-Subway surfers gameplay for [Thonny](https://thonny.org) when you get bored coding.
+Subway surfers gameplay plugin for [Thonny](https://thonny.org) when you get bored of coding.